parasbaweja/skills-build-applications-w-copilot-agent-mode/docs/mona-high-school-fitness-tracker.md

 2. Make sure there is a unique id for primary key for the user collection ex. db.users.createIndex({ "email": 1 }, { unique: true })
 3. settings.py in our django project for mongodb monafit_db database including localhost and the port
-4. settings.py in our django project setup for all installed apps. ex djongo, monafit_tracker, rest_framework
+4. settings.py in our django project setup for all installed apps. ex djongo, octofit_tracker, rest_framework
-5. In monafit_tracker project setup and use command touch models.py, serializers.py, urls.py, and views.py for users, teams, activity, leaderboard, and workouts
+5. In octofit_tracker project setup and use command touch models.py, serializers.py, urls.py, and views.py for users, teams, activity, leaderboard, and workouts
 6. Generate code for models.py, serializers.py, and views.py and
 7. make sure urls.py has a root, admin, and api endpoints urlpatterns = [